-Note that this applies to MacBooks, including the Apple T2 security chip, which was introduced in late 2017.
-If you have an older MacBook, you can read the instructions here.
+Note that these steps apply to MacBooks, including the Apple T2 security chip introduced in late 2017.
+If you have an older MacBook, read the instructions here.

 Possible Reason #2: Dead External Drive

-It’s possible that the drive you’re trying to connect to your Mac’s USB-C port is faulty.
-In that case, it isn’t an issue with your Mac’s USB-C port at all.
+Sometimes, the drive you’re trying to connect to your Mac’s USB-C port is faulty.
+In that case, there’s no issue with your Mac’s USB-C port at all.

-You can click on the device to see more info about it like data speed, manufacturer, and current required.
+You can click the device for more information, like data speed, manufacturer, and current requirements.
 It’s also possible that the Finder preferences have been set up to hide the device you’re trying to connect to.
 For more info on that, read this article.

 Possible Reason #3: Faulty USB Device

-It’s also possible that the USB device or peripheral you’ve connected to your USB-C port is at fault.
-It could be that it has a worn-out cable, is overheated, or drawing too much power.
-There are a few steps you can follow to troubleshoot this.
+It’s totally possible that the issue isn’t with your USB-C port but with the device or peripheral you’ve connected to it.
+Maybe its cable is worn out, overheated, or just hogging too much power.
+Here are a few steps you can follow to troubleshoot this issue:

-You can reintroduce them to your MacBook one by one.
-Besides this, you can check for a few other things too.
+Besides this, you can also check for a few other things, like the following:

 - If the device’s cable is worn out, try a different one.

-- If you’re using a USB hub, the data speed of both the device and the hub need to be aligned, like a USB 3.0 Hi-Speed device connected to a USB 3.0 Hi-Speed hub.
+- If you’re using a USB hub, the data speed of both the device and the hub must be aligned, like a USB 3.0 Hi-Speed device connected to a USB 3.0 Hi-Speed hub.

 - Install the latest software available for the device directly from the developer.

-If you want more advice like this, you can read this article by Apple.
+If you want more advice like this, read this article by Apple.

 Possible Reason #4: Dust Buildup

-- Step 1: Place the thin nozzle of the compressed air can over one USB-C port and spray it a few times.
+- Place the thin nozzle of the compressed air can over one USB-C port and spray it a few times.

-- Step 2: Take your toothpick or floss pick, slide it down into the port, move it around the edge, and then bring it back up to flick any dirt or debris out.
+- Take your toothpick or floss pick, slide it down into the port, move it around the edge, and bring it back up to flick any dirt or debris.
 Be careful and gentle.

 Now that you know how to reactivate USB-C ports, here are some common questions that might be running around your mind.

-Your MacBook Pro uses Non-Volatile Random Access Memory to store basic settings that it needs quick access to.
-This includes volume, time zone, and screen resolution.
-There’s a slim chance that resetting NVRAM will reactivate your USB-C ports.
-However, it’s worth trying out if you’ve exhausted all other options.
+NVRAM can affect your Mac’s USB-C ports.
+MacBook Pro uses Non-Volatile Random Access Memory (NVRAM) to store basic system settings, such as the startup disk, display resolution, and other system-level settings.
+These settings can include the configuration of the USB-C ports, such as their power management and connection settings.
+There’s a slim chance that resetting NVRAM will reactivate your USB-C ports, but it’s worth trying if you’ve exhausted all other options.
 You’ll find the instructions here.

-What if Firmware is Deactivating My MacBook Pro’s USB-C Ports?
+What if the firmware is deactivating my MacBook Pro’s USB-C ports?

-If you want to rule out any software-related causes for your USB-C ports being deactivated, you can use Configurator 2.
-It will update the firmware and also erase and install the latest version of macOS.
-Here are the instructions on how to use it for Intel and Apple Silicon.
+If the firmware is deactivating your MacBook Pro’s USB-C ports, you can check it with Apple Configurator 2.
+This will help rule out any software-related causes for your USB-C ports being deactivated.
+It will also update the firmware and erase and install the latest macOS version.
+Here are the instructions for using it for Intel and Apple Silicon.

-The USB-C ports on your MacBook Pro suddenly becoming unresponsive can be annoying and lead to reduced productivity.
-The causes can be everything from faulty USB peripherals to outdated software.
+The USB-C ports on your MacBook Pro suddenly becoming unresponsive can reduce productivity.
+The causes of a malfunctioning USB-C can range from faulty USB peripherals to outdated software.

-Fortunately, there are many solutions you can try yourself to reactivate them, like resetting SMC, changing Finder preferences, doing a quick cleanup, and many more.
+Fortunately, you can try plenty of solutions to get those stubborn ports back in working order.
+From resetting SMC to changing Finder preferences and even doing a quick cleanup, you’ve got plenty of tricks to try.
 Hopefully, trying out these solutions gets the ports up and running again.

-Despite your best efforts, if the USB-C ports still aren’t reactivated, I recommend you contact Apple support and consider further options.
+Despite your best efforts, if the USB-C ports aren’t reactivated, I recommend contacting Apple support and considering further options.